code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/PCI_PCIBus_PCIDomain.md

 ## A. PCI(Peripheral Component Interconnect)
 - **What**
-  - This is a standard that describes how to connect the peripheral components of a system together in a structured and controlled way.
+  - A **standard** that describes how to connect the peripheral components/devices of a system together in a structured and controlled way.
+- What is PCI Device

 ## B. PCI-Bridges
 - These are used to connect more than 1 PCI bus to the system.
 Bridges joins the PCI buses.